SamJohn04/SamJohn04/README.md

 - 👋 Hi, I’m @SamJohn04
 - 👀 I’m interested in bringing my ideas to life.
-- 🌱 I’m currently learning C and Javascript
+- 🌱 I’m currently learning Kotlin

 <!---
 SamJohn04/SamJohn04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.